ozkulah/deepcraft-starter-models/RockPaperScissorsDetection/README.md

    5. Perform the gestures and observe detection from live camera.

 ## Adding more data
-You can add more data to the project following the steps below to improve the existing gestures or to include new ones.
+- You can collect more data to the project following the steps below to improve the existing gestures or to include new ones.
 	 1. Use `Object Detection Data Collection Graph UX` template to collect and label gesture data.
 	 2. Import data to your project and retrain to get an updated model.
+- You can bring data from other sources.
+	 1. Import data to your project and label images if necessary.

+	Note: This project contains rgb format images, so new data should have rgb format.

 ## Steps to production
 The recommended path to production for this project includes the following steps: